- Can I advertise at On Stage Lighting?

 On Stage Lighting has articles on:

-On Stage Lighting is produced in the UK by lighting professionals within the theatre and event industry who are currently still “at it”.
+On Stage Lighting is produced in the UK with the help of lighting professionals within the theatre and event industry who are currently still “at it”.
 This website strives to bring good quality, topical articles together by those who work in the industry for others just starting out.

 Regular updates are sent to subscribers to the On Stage Lighting Feed, by email and RSS.